I love a bit of fictional AI as much as the next person

 Or to put my own spin on it, I want robots / AI that do the drudge work so I can focus on intellectual and creative pursuits.

-For that reason, I do not and will not use AI to generate covers or text.
+For that reason, I do not and will not use AI to generate covers, text, or audio narration.
 Nor will you find any AI assistants on this website.
+No part of this website may be used for purposes of training LLM, machine learning, or AI models.